Krup1205/Project-Samarth/README.md

 Show trend of Maize	Displays the production trend of a single crop Average annual rainfall for the last 5 years	Shows rainfall averages Compare production of Tea and Coffee	Example of adding custom crop data

-🌱 Future Enhancements
-Add AI-powered question understanding (LLM/NLP integration)

-Include data visualizations (charts/graphs)

-Build user-upload feature for custom datasets

-Deploy to Render / HuggingFace Spaces / GitHub Pages (with backend)

-🙌 Acknowledgement
-This project was developed as part of the Build for Bharat Fellowship 2026 (Data Science Cohort), aiming to demonstrate data-driven prototypes that contribute to India’s sustainable agricultural growth.